Leprosy/LesLuthiersCards/README.md

 A card game based on Les Luthiers

 ## Note
-Remember to run `npm run assets` after adding new entries to cards.
+Remember to run `npm run assets` after adding new assets for the entries for cards.